unravelin/ravelin-core-ios-xcframework-demo/README.md

 @import RavelinCore;
 ```

 The singleton Ravelin class should be accessed via the `sharedInstance` method.
-For RavelinCore SDK version 2 and above, a `shared` property is also available.
+For RavelinCore version 2 and above, a `shared` property is also available.
 You will first need to initialise the SDK with the `createInstance` method passing your Ravelin Publishable API Key.
 See the [Authentication](/api/authentication) for where to find this key.
-For RavelinCore SDK version 2 and above, there is an alternative, `configure` method.
+For RavelinCore version 2 and above, there is an alternative, `configure` method.

 **Please ensure you use your Publishable API Key.
 Your Secret API Key should never be embedded in your app -- it should only be used to send requests from your backend to api.ravelin.com.**